User-agent: Googlebot Disallow: / Kindred Fuel: on Billy Joel wisdom

 on Billy Joel wisdom

-Sometimes, we have to force a wiser way to live upon ourselves than our body may crave for us in a moment.
-You will re-learn this truth of life, if you've learned it before.
-I will have to re-learn it too.
-Our Lord God created us to regularly need sleep, decent food, a regular amount of actual sunshine, friends, silence, prayer, community, human touch, laughter, all that.
+Our Lord God created us to regularly need sleep, decent food, a regular amount of actual sunshine, silence, prayer, community, human touch, laughter, all that.
+Everything that God provides in this life.
 To be human, in other words.
 We need times of serious rest to follow times of serious work.
-And yes, we're made to work well and diligently.
-But we're not made to work nonstop.
+We are made to work well, work diligently, and to expend our energy toward this.

 "Where's the fire, what's the hurry about?
 You better cool it off before you burn it out..."